 We’ve all seen pictures and heard stories about the history of South Carolina.
-But if a picture is worth a thousand words then a video must be worth the entire dictionary.
+But if a picture is worth a thousand words then a historic video of South Carolina must be worth the entire dictionary.
 We’ve located a video shot and edited in the 1930s in Charleston and it is simply mesmerizing.
 The narration is also from the 1930s; it’s interesting to see how much the culture and attitude in Charleston has changed since this video was produced.

 The video is full of colorful insight into this era in Charleston’s history.
 You’ll hear an interesting narrative as you see a statue in the park next to City Hall.
 The statue has no arms and the audio says the British shot the arms off.
 Later, hear a very interesting anecdote about Francis Marion, the Swamp Fox.

-We found this rare footage from the 1930s, and posted to by YouTube user Daniel Reynolds, simply captivating.
+We found this rare footage from the 1930s, posted to by YouTube user Daniel Reynolds, simply captivating.
 The cars, the clothes, the buildings and the narration will transport you back to a different time in the Holy City.